Birmingham Conservatives have agreed to team up with Labour rivals on a visit to 10 Downing Street to demand a better deal for the city.

 Conservative group leader Mike Whitby and deputy leader Robert Alden are both unavailable for the September 5 meeting due to holiday and honeymoon commitments.

 Coun Alden said: “As the former holder of the purse strings Coun Brew is an ideal addition to the visiting team.
-“We are pleased the council will be heading to Number 10 to make a presentation and represent the best interests of Birmingham.
+“We are pleased the council will be heading to Number 10 to make a presentation and represent the best interests of the Birmingham.

 “Birmingham is the world’s greatest city and we will be pushing to ensure that we get the resources to continue improving Birmingham for every Brummie.

 “This meeting is not about party politics but rather about parties putting aside their differences and promoting Birmingham.
 It is therefore to be welcomed.”.

 He said the while pressing hard for an improved deal it will not be about ‘having a go’ at the Government and pointed out that the city had benefitted from additional funding such as £13.9 million for work with troubled families and £10 million towards the development of superfast broadband.

 At the July council meeting Sir Albert invited the opposition party members to join him to argue that Birmingham needs investment to deliver its share of the jobs and growth Britain needs.